 Provost’s Graduate Internship Award

 Increasingly, graduate students are seeking positions outside the traditional tenure-track professoriate.
 To this end, the Graduate College has greatly enhanced its career and professional development offerings to help graduate students consider new career options and to build translatable skills.
 The Provost’s Graduate Internship Award (PGIA) is part of this effort.
-It incentivizes graduate students to independently identify short (3-month) internship opportunities that might lead to employment following graduation.
+The springtime competition incentivizes graduate students to independently identify one short (3-month) internship opportunity that might lead to employment following graduation.
 This internship program is limited to full-time students, in good academic standing, who are in a PhD or terminal master’s program.

 expectations